Xue-Zhiming-SMU/Post-Training-Quantization-for-Qwen2.5-3B-Models/README.md

 ## How to Reproduce

-To reproduce these results, run the `PTQ Models' Evaluation with BnB.ipynb` notebook.
+To reproduce these results, run the `PTQ Models' Evaluation via BnB.ipynb` notebook.
 Ensure you have the necessary dependencies installed.

 ## Dependencies (Example)